Appendix: Config Format Reference

 ant.i:/foo/bar?/*How to Use Regular Expressions in Config Files

-Starting from plugin version 1.3.6, regular expressions can be used in config expressions for more flexible matching.
+Starting from plugin version 1.3.6, regular expressions can be used in data expressions for more flexible matching.
 Regular expressions are identified by prefix: re: for case-sensitive, re.i: for case-insensitive.
 The part after the prefix is a standard regular expression.

 Example: